Chart Color Schemes

 Dandenong - South displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Dandenong - South, as per the latest Census, consisted of 59.9% houses and 40.2% other dwellings.
-In comparison, Melbourne metro had 72.1% houses and 28.0% other dwellings.
-Home ownership in Dandenong - South was 29.0%, with mortgaged dwellings at 25.4% and rented ones at 45.6%.
-The median monthly mortgage repayment in the area was $1,647, lower than Melbourne metro's $1,800.
-The median weekly rent figure was $341, compared to Melbourne metro's $350.
-Nationally, Dandenong - South's mortgage repayments were significantly lower at $1,647 versus the Australian average of $1,863, and rents were lower at $341 compared to the national figure of $375.
+Dwelling structure in Dandenong - South, as evaluated at the latest Census held on 29 August 2016, comprised 59.9% houses and 40.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Home ownership in Dandenong - South was at 29.0%, with mortgaged dwellings at 25.4% and rented dwellings at 45.6%.
+The median monthly mortgage repayment in the area, as of 31 December 2020, was $1,647, while the median weekly rent figure was recorded at $341, compared to Melbourne metro's $1,800 and $350 respectively, for the same period.
+Nationally, Dandenong - South's mortgage repayments are significantly lower than the Australian average of $1,863, as reported on 29 February 2020, while rents are less than the national figure of $375, reported on the same date.

 Frequently Asked Questions - Housing